Pump — Complete Guide Normalized Centrifugal

 Dimensional standardization that ensures industrial interchangeability

-A normalized centrifugal pump follows dimensions standardized by international norms such as padrão normalizado and API 610.
-This means the base dimensions, suction and discharge connections, shaft height and mounting points are identical between different manufacturers — allowing direct replacement without modifying piping or foundation.
+A normalized centrifugal pump follows dimensions standardized by international norms such as padrão normalizado and ASME B73.1.
+This means the base dimensions, suction and discharge connections, shaft height and mounting points follow the same pattern among manufacturers adopting the standard — making direct replacement technically feasible when equivalence is confirmed model by model from the dimensional drawing, flanges, baseplate and duty point.

 The FB Bombas FBCN series is horizontally normalized with back pull-out design, allowing complete removal of the rotating assembly without disconnecting the volute from piping.
 This reduces maintenance time from hours to minutes — essential in plants with 24/7 operation.